White Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Steven Kwan and the Cleveland Guardians take the field against Jake Burger and the Chicago White Sox on Tuesday at 6:10 PM ET, in the second of a three-game series at Progressive Field.
+Andrew Benintendi and the Chicago White Sox hit the field on Wednesday at Progressive Field against Cal Quantrill, who is projected to start for the Cleveland Guardians.
+First pitch is set for 1:10 PM ET for the final game of a three-game series.

-The White Sox are +110 moneyline underdogs for this matchup with the favorite Guardians (-135).
-The over/under for the contest has been set at 8 runs.
+The White Sox are +115 moneyline underdogs in this matchup with the Guardians (-140).
+The over/under for the matchup is set at 8 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.